Newsom orders early arrival of winter blend of gas to slow rising prices at the pump

 On Friday, Newsom sent a letter to the state air resources board telling them to allow refineries to convert to winter blends immediately.

 "California is currently experiencing tight gasoline supplies that are causing dramatic spikes in prices consumers must pay," Newsom wrote.
 "Gas prices in the State are approaching record highs.
-If this situation continues it may cause unacceptable price impacts for consumers and small businesses,"
+If this situation continues it may cause unacceptable price impacts for consumers and small businesses, significant economic disruption, and serious harm to public safety and welfare."

 "In light of the dramatic increase in gas prices that California is experiencing we should not wait until the end of the month to start distributing or to ramp up production of our winter blend gasoline."

-Newsom order comes as prices at the gas pumps across the San Francisco Bay Area have surged once again to over $6 for a gallon of regular unleaded.
+Newsom's order comes as prices at the gas pumps across throughout the state have surged once again to over $6 for a gallon of regular unleaded.

-According to AAA, there has been more than a 20-cent jump between the price of unleaded since Wednesday.
+According to AAA, prices for unleaded gasoline have steadily climbed by $1.13 cents over the last three weeks, with yet another steep increase on Friday -- 12.2 cents.

+Orange County residents also experienced a significant jump of 13.5 cents, now setting their average cost per gallon at $6.38.

 The wild swing in prices has taken even veteran industry watchdog Patrick De Haan, head of petroleum analysis at GasBuddy, by surprise.